reflectoring/reflectoring.github.io/_posts/2021-05-30-spring-elasticache-redis.md

 Currently, Spring Cloud AWS provides support for services such as S3, SES, SNS, RDS, and ElastiCache.
 In this article, we will look at how we can use it to connect our application to AWS ElastiCache.

 ElastiCache is a fully managed in-memory cache service by AWS.
-It currently supports two popular cache implementations [Memcached](https://memcached.org/) and [Redis](https://redis.io/).
+It currently supports two caching engines [Memcached](https://memcached.org/) and [Redis](https://redis.io/).

 Let's talk a bit about Redis and ElastiCache first.